About Us / Governance / Corporate Governance

 All the directors are required to attend the Board and Committee meetings; however, the “Conflict of Interest” Policy of the Bank requires Board members to excuse themselves from the meeting, where their presence would create a conflict of interest.
 The attendance by each director in the Board as well as Committee meetings is set out in the Annual Report for the year.

-For Financial Year ending 31st March 2022, five (5) meetings of the Board of Directors were held over a period of 6 months from 1st October 2021 to 31st March 2022.
-The attendance of Directors for Board and Committee meetings is stated as below :
+For Financial Year ending 31st March 2024, twelve (12) meetings of the Board of Directors were held over a period of 12 months from 1st April 2023 to 31st March 2024.
+The attendance of Directors for Board and Committee meetings is stated as below:

 2. Responsibilities